 What Is A Stock Gap?

 Understanding how to trade gap ups or downs is a very powerful trading skill.
-Often the biggest gainers of the day are stocks that gap up, but what is a stock gap?
+Often the biggest gainers of the day are stocks that gap up, but what is a stock gap in technical analysis?
 In this post, we will quickly explain what a stock gap is, why stock gaps occur, and how to properly trade them.

 Table of Contents